reigncraving/C-Playground/README.md

 ### Null statement:

 The `null statement` is expression with the expression missing;
 It does nothing it represents nothing.
-Often used in loops (for, while,do).
+Often used in loops (for, while, do).

 C allows for use of `;`.